Mike-j-t-laptop/RoomDBConverter/README.md

 # RoomDBConverter
 Utility App to convert existing databases to Room databases including generating the Entity and basic DAO code.

-Intended to be a development App that you run from the IDE used for developing an App after copying the database(s) t be converted into the assets folder.
+Intended to be a development App that you run from the IDE used for developing an App after copying the database(s) to be converted into the External Public Storage (sdcard).

-The App searches the assets folder and sub-folders checking to see if any files have the SQlite Header.
+The App searches the directory and sub-folders checking to see if any files have the SQLite Header.

-The assets that are deemed as SQLite databases are listed.
+The files that are deemed as SQLite databases are listed.

-Clicking an asset in the list list database information and initially a list of the databases tables.
+Clicking a file in the list, lists database information and initially a list of the databases tables.

 Clicking the headings for Tables/Columns/Indexes/Triggers/FK/Views will switch to displaying relevant information.